Philippines

 - Use Grab (the primary ride-hailing app) rather than street taxis, which are known for meter manipulation and overcharging

-- Be cautious with alcohol consumption — the tropical heat amplifies its effects and impairs judgment
+- Be cautious with alcohol consumption.
+The tropical heat amplifies its effects and impairs judgment

 - Save the emergency number (911) and your embassy contact in your phone